 Clause 43 enables a party to an agreement which might infringe the section 34 prohibition to notify the Commission and to apply to it for guidance.
-The Commission may give guidance as to whether or not the agreement is likely to infringe the section 34 prohibition, whether it is likely to be exempt under a block exemption or whether the Commission would be likely to grant it an individual exemption.
+The Commission may give guidance as to whether or not the agreement is likely to infringe the section 34 prohibition, whether it is likely to be exempt under a block exemption.